evykassirer/notes/cs241/class_notes.md

 		cout << c << " " << a << " " << b << endl;
 	}
 	output: 3 2 2

+yes - a++ + b

 what about the same program with a+++++b (5 +s)
-	no! it will be parsed as a++ ++ b which is invalid what about a++ +++b
+- no! it will be parsed as a++ ++ b which is invalid

+what about a++ +++b
-	nope, same interpretation as above what's the fix?
+- nope, same interpretation as above

+what's the fix?
-	a++ + ++b
+- a++ + ++b

-How can we handle the complexity?
+How can we handle this complexity?
-We want a formal theory of string recognition - general principles that work in the context of any programming language.
+- We want a formal theory of string recognition - general principles that work in the context of any programming language.

-***Definitions:***
+###Definitions:
-	- αbet: finite set of symbols (e.g. {a,b,c}) typically denoted Σ = {a,b,c,}
+- alphabet: finite set of symbols (e.g. {a,b,c}) typically denoted Σ = {a,b,c,}
 - String(word): finite sequence of symbols from Σ. a, abc, cbca, etc.
 - Length: |w| = # of symbols in w
 - Empty string: ε is the empty string, not a symbol. |ε| = 0
 - Language: a set of strings (e.g. {a^(2n)b | n >= 0}, b, aab, aaaab ....)

 Notes:
 - ε is the empty word, while {} = Ø is the empty language.
-	- {ε} is a singleton language containig only the empty word
+- {ε} is a singleton language containing only the empty word

-***Language Complexities***
+###Language Complexities
-{a^(2n)b | n >= 0} - this is easy
+- {a^(2n)b | n >= 0} - this is easy
-{valid MIPS assembly programs} - harder
+- {valid MIPS assembly programs} - harder
-{valid Java programs} - way harder
+- {valid Java programs} - way harder
--some languages (all programs without bugs) - impossible
+- some languages (all programs without bugs) - impossible

 How can we automatically recognize whether a given string belongs to a given language?
 This is mindblowing, and depends on how complex the language is.
 Since the answer is dependent on language complexity, we will charactertize languages according to how hard recognition process is; we will create classes of languages based on the difficulty of recognition.
 This is based on Chomsky Hierarchy

+####Chomsky Hierarchy
-Finite: easy
+- Finite: easy
-Regular: not so easy
+- Regular: not so easy
-Context-free: pretty decent
+- Context-free: pretty decent
-Context-sensitive: challenging
+- Context-sensitive: challenging
-Recursive: difficult
+- Recursive: difficult
-anything-else: impossible
+- anything-else: impossible

 We want to study high-level languages at as easy a class level as possible, and move down when we have to.

-***Finite Languages***
+###Finite Languages
-These languages have finitely many words.
+- These languages have finitely many words.
-Write code to answer w ∈ L such that w is scanned exactly once, without storing previously seen characters.
+- Write code to answer w ∈ L such that w is scanned exactly once, without storing previously seen characters.
-We can recognize a word by comparing each word in the finite set of words - but we won't use that approach.
+- We can recognize a word by comparing each word in the finite set of words - but we won't use that approach.

 Exercise: L = {cat, cat, cow}

 	if firstchar != c, reject
 	if secondchar = a
 		if thirdchar=r